zofe/rapyd-laravel/README.md

     <img src="http://img.shields.io/packagist/dt/zofe/rapyd.svg?style=flat" style="vertical-align: text-top">
 </a>

-This is a pool of presentation and editing widgets (Grids and Forms) for laravel 4.
+This is a pool of presentation and editing widgets (Grids and Forms) for laravel 4.* (we are working on 5.* too, see at bottom).
 Nothing to "generate", just some classes to let you develop and maintain CRUD backends in few lines of code.

 Main Website: [rapyd.com](http://www.rapyd.com)